Aller au menu Aller au contenu Aller à la recherche

 • Freely programmable sintering parameters with up to 45 segments per recipe

-• Pulse on / off variably programmable (1 … 255 ms) separately for each segment
+• Variable on/off pulse programmable (1…255 ms) separately for each segment

 • Comprehensive software for data logging and analysis of all sintering parameters